SeasoulChris/apollo/fueling/profiling/readme.md

 `{"station_reference": {"mean": -0.138802, "standard deviation": 0.400271}, ... }`

-## Data Upload
+## 2. Control Profiling Application on Data Pipeline (for Road-Test)

-## Prerequest
+### Prerequest

 To use this platform, you must have a partner account with us.Please contact our BD team(idg-apollo@baidu.com) to set it up.

 This is **essential** before you can get enjoy control profiling or other Apollo Fuel based cloud service.

-## Folder Structure Requirement
+### Folder Structure Requirement

 Before uploading your data, take a note of:
 1. The folder structure to be maintained is:
    ![](images/folder_struct.png)

-1. As seen above, the file structure to be maintained is
+2. As seen above, the file structure to be maintained is
    ```
    Origin Folder -> Vehicle Folder -> Records + Configuration files
    ```
-1. A vehicle folder needs to be created for your vehicle.
-The name of the folder should be the same as seen in Dreamview(ignore case)
+3. A vehicle folder needs to be created for your vehicle.
+The name of the folder should be the same as seen in Dreamview (case-insensitive)
-1. Inside your folder, create folders to hold the data
+4. Inside your folder, create folders to hold the data
-1. Store all the **Configuration files** along with the Records folder, within the **Vehicle** folder
+5. Store all the **Configuration files** along with the Records folder, within the **Vehicle** folder

-## Upload
+### Data Upload

 Use [bosfs](https://cloud.baidu.com/doc/BOS/BOSCLI/8.5CBOS.20FS.html) to mount your bucket to local, for example,